kristiyanto/venturo/README.md

 The platform was tested to handle 3000 active drivers and 5000 passangers in a continues datastream on the forementioned infrastructure.

+# Doker Approach
+An alternate approach was also evaluated and performed by containerizing Kafka Consumer and run it on Google Contaniner on Google Cloud Platform.

 # About
 An Insight Data Science project by Daniel Kristiyanto.